-To provide a framework for evaluating compensation levels against market practices, the committee's compensation consultant periodically gives MGIC information from SEC filings for a comparison group of publicly traded companies and MGIC periodically reviews various published compensation surveys
+To provide a framework for evaluating compensation levels against market practices, the committee's compensation consultant periodically gives MGIC information from SEC filings for a comparison group of publicly traded companies and MGIC periodically reviews various published compensation surveys.

 In October 2004, Frederic W. Cook & Co., the compensation consultant to the committee, provided the committee with a report (the "October 2004 report") on the primary components of MGIC's executive compensation program (base salary, annual bonus and longer-term incentives).
 The October 2004 report analyzed MGIC's compensation program against a comparison group of companies.
 The companies in the comparison group include MGIC's direct competitors, financial guaranty insurers and other financial services companies that are believed to be potential competitors for executive talent.
 The comparison companies were jointly selected by the consultant and management, and approved by the committee.
 MGIC's market capitalization was approximately at the median of the market capitalization of the comparison group.
 Consistent with the findings of similar reports completed in prior years, the October 2004 report found that total compensation for MGIC's executive officers was substantially below the median of the comparison group and that the mix of compensation was more weighted to longer-term incentives than the comparison group.
-The changes to the individual components of the executive compensation program made as a result of the October 2004 report, which are described in the discussion of these individual components below, were intended to bring the total compensation of MGIC's executive officers to market (median) levels.
+The changes to the individual components of the executive compensation of MGIC's executive officers to market (median) levels.

 In October 2006, the compensation consultant provided another report to the committee (the "October 2006 report").
 The comparison group for the October 2006 report was the same as the group for the October 2004 report, other than the elimination of companies that were acquired since the October 2004 report.
-The comparison group used in the October 2006 report consisted of the following companies
+The comparison group used in the October 2006 report consisted of the following companies:

 Ace Limited CNA Financial Corp.
 Fidelity National Financial Lincoln National Corp.
-Old Republic Intl Corp Principal Financial Group Inc. Sovereign Bancorp Inc.

-Ambac Financial Group Comerica Inc. First American Corp.
-M & T Bank Corp PMI Group Inc. Radian Group Inc Synovus Financial Corp.
-Chubb Corp.
+Old Republic Intl Corp.
+Principal Financial Group Inc. Sovereign Bancorp Inc. Ambac Financial Group Comerica Inc. First American Corp.
+M & T Bank Corp.
+PMI Group Inc. Radian Group Inc. Synovus Financial Corp Chubb Corp.

 Countrywide Financial Corp.

-Genworth Financial Inc. MBIA Inc.
+Genworth Financial Inc.

+MBIA Inc.

-PNC Financial Services Group Inc. Safeco Corp.
+PNC Financial Services Group Inc.

+Safeco Corp.